ZDavila3/Regression-Analysis-and-KNN-Walkthrough/Data Loading and Inspection.md

 - `pd.read_sql()`: Loads data from a SQL database.
 - `pd.read_html()`: Reads tables from HTML pages.

-Example code of uploading my data set called "dairy_dataset.csv"

-Data set can be downloaded here: https://www.kaggle.com/datasets/suraj520/dairy-goods-sales-dataset/data
+I will be doing a walk though with a data set called 'dairy_dataset.csv' which can be downloaded here: https://www.kaggle.com/datasets/suraj520/dairy-goods-sales-dataset/data

 Data Walk through can be seen in this Colab notebook: https://colab.research.google.com/drive/1XIfrvH8TT7yAF7EoUB4acoZNlWdUNIVj?usp=sharing